 The calculation process is very different, and it requires a lot of skills and experience.

 If you are new to these calculations, you need to learn all the steps with project cost estimates at completion before implementing them in your project.
-It is highly suggested to know all the required steps to proceed with the method of EAC, or we can say estimate at calculations for better results.
+It is highly suggested to know all the required steps to proceed with the method of EAC, or we can say estimate the calculations for better results.

 Before going further, it is essential to know that an assumption or estimate on the project's cost and schedule needs to be made.
 The four critical basic assumptions are the following.